Full-service payroll, built for review

 Capture work and changes

-Hours, PTO, tips, bonuses, commissions, off-cycle items, prior-provider YTD, and approvals.
+Hours, PTO, tips, bonuses, commissions, HR changes, benefits, off-cycle items, prior-provider YTD, and approvals.

 4

-Gross pay, net pay, employee taxes, employer taxes, deductions, benefits, reimbursements, and funding needs.
+Gross pay, net pay, employee taxes, employer taxes, deductions, benefits, reimbursements, and cash required.

 5